masterujjval/ChatGpt-0.001/README.md

 ## Execution

 - Fork the repo
-- Run the local live server
+- Run the live local server
-- done
+- done!
+Now you are good to go.